Home >> North America >> United States

 Population of unincorporated U.S. territories

 The United States has five unincorporated overseas territories ( (Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa, and the Northern Mariana Islands).
-Let’s have look at their population estimates for 2020
+Let’s have a look at their population as per 2020 Census

 #Territories2020 Population